samothrakii/eir-user/README.md

 $ docker compose up -d
 ```

-Get your service up and running:
+After building docker, your app run automatically in the local service docker.
+However, you can build and run app by following:
 ```shell script
 $ poetry run uvicorn app.main:app --reload
 ```